digitalpulp/front-end/README.md

 # Overview
-This container builds two directories:
+This container builds one directory:

-- /home/www-data/bower_components
 - /home/www-data/node_modules

+Which is then symlinked into the Drupal theme set via environment variables.

 # Example docker-compose settings